Two different types of breadTwo different types of bread

 Babka bread has also been adapted in different ways around the world.
 In Russia, for example, babka is often made with a yeast dough and filled with a sweet cheese filling.
 In Ukraine, babka is typically made with a sourdough base and filled with raisins and nuts.
 In the United States, babka has become popular in recent years as a trendy dessert, with variations such as chocolate babka and cinnamon babka.

-See also What is the difference between baguettes and batards?
+See also What is the difference between sourdough bread and sourdough pretzels?

 The different textures and flavors of challah bread and babka bread